jonhilgart22/UNH-projects/README.md

 - 4) *Data_Engineering*: has an overview of a bart ridership prediction system incorporating real time bart, and weather, information alongside historic bart, and weather, information.
 (Spark, MLlib, S3, EC2, EMR, MongoDB, boto, Airflow)

 - 5) *Data_Leadership*: outlines the final business case presentation we completed.
 This case looked at a hospital chain to understand, and make recommendations, for how to reduce patient readmissions.
-(Data Science ROI, Cost Benefit Analysis, Managerial Clustering, Pandas, Sklearn)
+(Data Science ROI, Cost Benefit Analysis, Managerial Clustering, Pandas, Sklearn) , <a href="http://bart-capacity-predictions.com.s3-website-us-east-1.amazonaws.com/"> Check out the final results here </a>